shaloo/docs.arcana/docs/migration/main_auth_v1.0.1_migration.md

 #### Mainnet Configuration Profile

 * By default, when any new application is registered and configured, a 'Testnet' profile is created.
-From this release onwards, there is a new provision for creating an a 'Mainnet' configuration profile as well for the app.
+From this release onward, there is a new provision for creating an a 'Mainnet' configuration profile as well for the app.
 Developers can create a Mainnet profile and switch to using the Arcana Mainnet.
 To create the 'Mainnet' profile you can choose to copy the existing 'Testnet' profile or create a new 'Mainnet' configuration profile.
 Note that a new **App Address** is assigned to the 'Mainnet' profile whether it is copied or created afresh.

 * To switch an app from using Arcana Testnet to Mainnet, developers are required to perform two things - first, use the dashboard to create a 'Mainnet' configuration profile for the app and then switch to Arcana Mainnet using the drop down selection.
 Second, the developers must also re-integrate their app and update the code where they instantiate the `AuthProvider` by updating the newly assigned 'Mainnet' **App Address** instead of the one meant for 'Testnet' configuration profile.